tableau/tableau-app-msft-teams/README.md

 [Channel Tabs](https://learn.microsoft.com/en-us/microsoftteams/platform/tabs/what-are-tabs?tabs=desktop%2Cdesktop1%2Cpersonal) are web apps that you can “pin” to a channel, personal chat, group chat, or meeting.
 For example, channels have a **Plus** button at the top.

 ![add channel tab](/public/images/image11.png)
 Clicking here will open the app selector, where you can select the Tableau app for Teams.
 After adding the app, you will get prompted to select the content you want to display.
 You can select up to 1 view and 5 Pulse metrics per tab.
 More than this would start to get cluttered, so instead you should add multiple tabs instead.
+If you want to pin a custom view to a channel tab, copy and paste it's URL into the search UI.

 ![configure channel tab](/public/images/image14.png)